tinode/chat/docs/API.md

   unread: 10, // integer, client-reported total count of unread messages, optional.
   event: "ringing", // string, subaction; surrently used only by video/audio calls,
                     // when what="call".
-  payload: {  // object, required payload for 'call', 'data', 'react'.
+  payload: {  // object, required payload for 'call', 'data', 'pm'.
     ...
   }
 }
 ```

 The following actions types `what` are currently defined:
- * call: a video call status update.
+ * `call`: a video call status update.
- * data: a generic packet of structured data, usually a form response.
+ * `data`: a generic packet of structured data, usually a form response.
- * kp: key press, i.e. a typing notification.
+ * `kp`: key press, i.e. a typing notification.
 The client should use it to indicate that the user is composing a new message.
- * kpa: audio message is in the process of recording.
+ * `kpa`: audio message is in the process of recording.
- * kpv: video message is in the process of recording.
+ * `kpv`: video message is in the process of recording.
- * react: reaction to a message, such as an emoji reaction or a poll answer.
+ * `kpu`: an attachment is being uploaded.
+ * `kpui`: an image is being uploaded.
+ * `kpuv`: a video is being uploaded.
- * read: a `{data}` message is seen (read) by the user.
+ * `read`: a `{data}` message is seen (read) by the user.
 It implies `recv` as well.
- * recv: a `{data}` message is received by the client software but may not yet seen by user.
+ * `recv`: a `{data}` message is received by the client software but may not yet seen by user.
+ * `pm`: partial message update for progressively generated messages, such as chats with generative AI.
+ * `stp`: request to stop progressive message updates.

 The `read` and `recv` notifications may optionally include `unread` value which is the total count of unread messages as determined by this client.
 The per-user `unread` count is maintained by the server: it's incremented when new `{data}` messages are sent to user and reset to the values reported by the `{note unread=...}` message.
 The `unread` value is never decremented by the server.
 The value is included in push notifications to be shown on a badge on iOS:
 <p align="center">